Backlang-Org/learn/content/the-basics/data/ranges.md

 ## Ranges

 A range represents a range of numbers or in some contexts a range of types.
-A range has a lover and a upper bound.
+A range has a lower and a upper bound.

 ```back
 let range = 1..200;